-The easiest way to get the almonds off the tree for the home grower is to tap the branches with a pole.
+The easiest way to get the almonds off the tree is to tap the branches with a pole.
 Lay a tarp down ahead of time to catch the almonds as they fall to make pick-up easier.

 - Remove the hulls.

 - Spread the nuts out (with the shells still on), in a thin layer, across a surface conducive to drying.
 An ideal surface would be a table, the top of which has been replaced by a screen.
-Cover them with BirdBlock mesh (buy on Amazon) to prevent the birds from taking them.
-Cover them with a tarp when rain is expected.
+Cover the shelled nuts with mesh to prevent birds from taking them, and cover them with a tarp when rain is expected.

-- The only way to know for sure when the drying process is complete is to sample the "nuts."
+- Check if the drying process is complete by sampling the "nuts."
 Crack the shells of a few to find out whether the edible seeds within are hard or rubbery.
 If they are rubbery, then they are not completely dried out yet.
 If they are hard, then they are ready.

 - When you have determined that your crop has dried out enough, bring the rest of the nuts, with their shells still on, indoors.
 Stored at room temperature, they will keep for eight months.